De9jaspirit Talent Hunt: Season 3

 De9jaSpirit Talent Hunt commenced registration for the 2023 Edition (Season 3) in June 2023.
 The first prize winner will get a prize of 10 million Naira cash, a 5-day trip to Kenya and Maldives (all expenses covered), and a brand-new car.
 The first runner-up will get a cash prize of 3 million Naira, while the second runner-up will get a cash prize of two million Naira.

 The organisers of the show have stated that they will continue the DTH Royalty cash prize of 300 thousand Naira to contestants whose performances are voted as the best each week.
 The show will unfold through various stages, with contestants progressing based on public voting.

 De9jaspirit announced that it will retain all four judges from last season and host VJ Adams.

 The season 3 of De9jaspirit Talent Hunt was moved to Calabar International Convention Centre which is bigger than the previous venue with 3,000 capacity, the live show which kick started on the 29th of August 2023 and lasted for 10 weeks witnessed a record attendance of 3,000 people during weekly performances and 5,000 people at the grand finale, it was aired on Soundcity TV.
 The show host still remained VJ Adams and all four judges from the previous season were retained with Reekado Banks and Real Warri Pikin coming in as guest judges.

 Exoduz Dance crew emerged winners of the season 3.
 The three person dance crew consists of Goodluck Imeh Thomas (the leader), John Joseph Akpan, and the audience favourite six-year-old Chikambo Annabel Obioma.
 They got a cash prize of 10 million Naira, a brand-new car, and an all-expense paid trip to Kenya and the Maldives.

 The first runner-up was the singer Bisiryu Abraham Adeyemo, popularly known by his stage name, Mollythevibe.
 He got a cash prize of three million Naira.
 The 2nd runner-up was another crowd-favourite, Promise Effiong, He got a prize of two million Naira.

-The Season 3 of DTH captured the hearts of viewers and caused a significant stir on various social media platforms, the show got the attention of lots of Afro-culture blogs and Celebrities like Taraji P. Henson, Chris Brown, Tiffany Haddish, Diamond Platnumz and Psquare as they took to their social media handles to repost and root for their favourite contestants at the show.
+Season 3 of DTH was very popular amongst viewers and caused a significant stir on various social media platforms, getting the attention of lots of Afro-culture blogs and Celebrities like Taraji P. Henson, Chris Brown, Tiffany Haddish, Diamond Platnumz and Psquare as they took to their social media handles to repost and root for their favourite contestants at the show.